Alberta Bair Theater

 The Alberta Bair Theater is a performing arts center in Billings, Montana.
 It hosts performances ranging from local groups to nationally touring performers.
 Its address is 2801 3rd Ave North, on land that was previously the homestead of businessman Charles M. Bair, located in what is now downtown Billings.
-The theater was originally named the Fox Theater, but in 1987, the theater was renamed the Alberta Bair Theater in honor of his daughter Alberta in 1987, whomade the largest donation to the theater's 1980s renovation.
+The theater was originally named the Fox Theater, but in 1987, the theater was renamed the Alberta Bair Theater in honor of his daughter Alberta in 1987, who made the largest donation to the theater's 1980s renovation.

-The theater has 1,400 seats.
+The theater has 1,394 seats.
 It is the only performing arts center between Spokane, Washington and Denver, Colorado that is fully equipped for presenting shows by major professional touring companies and artists.

 The theater is a 501(c)(3) nonprofit organization.
 It hosts educational programs and discount performances, and it is partially supported by volunteers.